 Welcome to the Stampin’ Pretty Pals’ Blog Hop!

-This month, the theme is Create Your Own Background.
-We really hope that you will be inspired by all the amazing creations the Pals are sharing with you!
+This month, the theme is Last Minute Gifts/Cards to inspire you with your holiday list.
+We really hope that you will be enjoy all the amazing creations the Pals are sharing with you!
 As you hop from blog to blog, we would love for you to leave a comment.
 You will find the lineup at the end of my post to help you “hop” along from Pal to Pal.

 More inspiration awaits, so use the lineup below to visit the rest of the Design Team.
 The Pals are excited to show you what they’ve created!
-Then, please mark your calendars for our next blog hop on August 10th.
-Our theme will be Seasons’ Greetings, where we will showcase projects inspired by our favorite seasonal time of the year.
+Then, please mark your calendars for our next blog hop on January 11th when our theme will be Sale-A-Bration Time.
+The design team will showcase projects made from Sale-A-Bration items.

 Stampin’ Pretty Pals Blog Hop

 - Jackie Beers at Blue Line Stamping ← YOU ARE HERE

 - Peggy Noe at Pretty Paper Cards

 - Jill Loveland at Simple Stamping